SHIH CHIEN UNIVERSITY

 - You want to live in one of the safest, most modern and fascinating cities in East Asia

-Available courses are mostly found in the College of Management (English Taught Program in International Business), the School of Liberal Education and Chinese Language Center.
+Available courses are in the College of Management (English Taught Program in International Business).

 Although you can make a preliminary study plan, actual course selection takes place during the orientation day.
-The final course list will be announced in the beginning of each semester.
+The final course list will be announced at the beginning of each semester.

 You can choose Master’s level (graduate) courses even if you’re a Bachelor (undergraduate) student and vice versa.
 You can choose courses worth 25 local credits at maximum.
-At minimum, you must complete courses worth 9 credits (Bachelor / undergraduate level students) or 6 credits (Master / graduate level students) in total.
+At a minimum, you must complete courses worth 9 credits (Bachelor / undergraduate level students) or 6 credits (Master / graduate-level students) in total.
 To find out more about credits, see the section Credits below.